lak882/seti/README.md

 ## E - Reset SDA & Patients
 There is a button in the top right to Reset SDA & Patients.
 The reason why we also delete all the patients is because it can cause problems if a patient exists in the enviroment with SDA extension fields and then those SDA extensions are deleted before the patient is deleted.

-# Adding Patients with SDA Extensions
+# Importing Patients with SDA Extensions
 ## Extend SDA
 Add an &lt;Extension&gt; tag before adding the tag for the extension. <br>
 <a href=""><img src="screenshots/patient/1.png" width="500"></a>